bmeaut/cloud/AppService/appservice.md

 JOIN sys.database_principals AS r ON m.role_principal_id = r.principal_id
 WHERE dp.name = 'your_msi_principal';

--- List of object-level permissions for the MSI user (optional) SELECT d.name AS object_name, dp.name AS principal_name, dp.type_desc AS principal_type, p.permission_name
+-- List of object-level permissions for the MSI user SELECT d.name AS object_name, dp.name AS principal_name, dp.type_desc AS principal_type, p.permission_name
 FROM sys.database_permissions AS p
 JOIN sys.database_principals AS dp ON p.grantee_principal_id = dp.principal_id